Inflectra/spira-documentation/docs/Developers/SpiraApps-Overview.md

 ### Prepare your code
 Host the SpiraApp in a repo on GitHub.

 Create a branch for the current work.
-Mke sure to commit to a feature branch and not the main branch to make PRs easier to manage.
+Make sure to commit to a feature branch and not the main branch to make PRs easier to manage.

 ### Prepare your documentation
 Each SpiraApp should have useful and easy to follow documentation about how to setup and use the SpiraApp.